robertpassmann/OLD-robertpassmann.github.io/index.md

-# Robert's website
+# Overview

-I'm a researcher interested in foundations of mathematics and their philosophy.
+I'm a Master's student in Logic at the [ILLC](http://www.illc.uva.nl) at the Universit of Amsterdam.
+As a researcher, my interested lie in foundations of mathematics and their philosophy.

 Please understand that this website is still under construction.